-Get the schema for the parameters passed as open_params to :meth:open_data(data_id, open_params).
+Get the schema for the parameters passed as open_params to open_data().
 If data_id is given, the returned schema will be tailored to the constraints implied by the identified data resource.
 Some openers might not support this, therefore data_id is optional, and if it is omitted, the returned schema will be less restrictive.